Community Food Systems Mentor Profile: Karen Washington

 About Karen:

 Karen is a farmer and activist.
-She is Co-owner/Farmer at Rise & Root Farm in Chester New York.
-An activist, food advocate; in 2010, Co- Founded Black Urban Growers (BUGS) an organization supporting growers in both urban and rural settings.
-In 2012, Ebony magazine voted her one of their 100 most influential African Americans in the country and in 2014 was the recipient of the James Beard Leadership Award.
-Karen serves on the boards of the New York Botanical Gardens, Soul Fire Farm, the Mary Mitchell Center, Black Farmer Fund, and Farm School NYC.
+She is Co-owner/Farmer at Rise & Root Farm in Chester New York and the Co-Founder of Black Farmer Fund.
+A pioneer in the world of urban agriculture; in 2010, Co-Founded Black Urban Growers (BUGS) an organization supporting growers in both urban and rural settings.
+Karen has received numerous awards most recently the co-recipient of the 2023 James Beard Humanitarian Award and the 2024 Emerson Collective Fellowship.
+She has also been credited with the term food apartheid instead of food desert, to bring to the forefront the inequities seen in the food system.
+Mama K as she is known in the community, serves on the boards of the New York Botanical Gardens, Soul Fire Farm, the Mary Mitchell Center, and Green Workers Cooperative.

 Areas of Expertise